zemian/cms-eval/README.md

 Gridsome makes it easy for developers to build static generated websites & apps that are fast by default 🚀

+> Note: This framework is much larger compare to VuePress!
+It also require more setup.
+> Seems to much to setup for simple blog publishing.

 ### https://www.netlifycms.org/

 Netlify CMS is an open source content management system for your Git workflow that enables you to provide editors with a friendly UI and intuitive workflows.